kuberlab/pluk/README.md

 # Pluk

 Pluk is a simple dataset management system which stores data in chunks and a virtual filesystem in DB.

 Data in a virtual filesystem contains only links to the data chunks while a real data is separated by chunks and named after its SHA512 hash.

+It supports mounting a dataset filesystem (read-only) using FUSE.

 ## Installation and running